What is wealth and how do you create it? Let’s look at what I call the 4 pillars of wealth creation.

 Whether you like it or not, the world of wealth creation goes through other people.
 Even for us introverts, people are impossible to avoid.

 So, building good interpersonal relationships is important if your goal is to attract an abundance of money.
 Great relationships are an extremely valuable resource.

 Nurture your friends and family relationships.
 These people support you in tough times.
 And celebrate with you during the good times.

 Nurture your work and business relationships.
 These folks will help open doors you never thought existed.

 And be sure to give back.
-Over time, you will receive more in return than you ever give.
+Because creating a financial abundance requires it.
+And, over time, you will receive more in return than you ever give.

 Summary – The 4 Pillars Of Wealth Creation